isht7/pytorch-deeplab-resnet/README.md

 Note that this code can be used to train pytorch-deeplab-resnet model for other datasets also.

 ## Acknowledgement
-This work was done during my time at [Video Analytics Lab](http://val.serc.iisc.ernet.in/valweb/).
-A big thanks to them for their GPUs.

 A part of the code has been borrowed from [https://github.com/ry/tensorflow-resnet](https://github.com/ry/tensorflow-resnet).